The History of the Giles Family

 Martin Colleton

-1856 - 12/6/1922
+abt 23/2/1857 - 12/6/1922

 Martin Colleton was Calum's and Jamie's great great grandfather.

 In his daughter Ann's wedding certificate, it is learned that Martin was a baker by trade.
-In the 1901 census, he is listed with his wife and children Martin, Annie, Maggie, Marianne, John and Patrick, as living at 30 Greystone Street in Carrick.
-In 1911 Martin and the family are further recorded as being at number 20 Greystone Street, (with Marianne simply listed as Mary in this census).
-Martin's wife Kate was famous in the town for producing a type of bread roll known as "Colle's Baps"!
+In fact, Martin's wife Kate was famous in the town for producing a type of bread roll known as "Colle's Baps"!

-In March 1922, Martin and his wife suffered another huge trauma with the death of two of their daughters, Maryanne and Margaret, one day apart from each other.
+In March 1922, Martin and his wife suffered yet another huge trauma with the death of two of their daughters, Maryanne and Margaret, one day apart from each other.
 The cause is as yet unknown, but the possibility may be that they died accidentally at such a young age.
 A search of contemporary newspapers may throw some light on this in the future.

 Just three months later, a heartbroken Martin died on June 12th 1922 in Carrick-on-Suir, the cause as yet unknown.
 His wife followed two years later.
 They were both buried in Carrickbeg, across the river Suir from Carrick-on-Suir, in St. Mary's Cemetery.
 The headstone still stands, and reads: